GrupoCATO/kobo-docker-ripcord/README.md

 2. To inspect the log output from the containers, execute `docker-compose logs -f` or for a specific container use e.g. `docker-compose logs -f redis_main`.
 It is also worth checking the logs of the `reverse-proxy-ripcord` containers to see how the network is responding to requests.

 3. Use `ping` to confirm the addresses of Koboform, Kobocat, and Enketo Express are routing correctly.
 If good pings are returned the problem is likely associated with router port forwarding.
+If bad pings are returned the problem is likely associated with the DNS system.

-4. Double check that router port forwarding is set correctly.
+4. Double check that router port forwarding is set correctly for good pings.
+Double check that DNS system settings are correct for bad pings.

 5. Double check the firewall on the Docker host is disabled.